kevin-m-he/Montecarlo-Distribution/README.md

 # Montecarlo-Distribution
-Diceroll simulation visualized for 100 trials
+Diceroll simulation visualized for 100 trials in python
+# Prerequisites
+This program uses random, matplotlib, and numpy